 Students will have the chance to present their projects to our community at the Hopewell Museum’s 25th Birthday Party on May 17 at 2 PM.
-Winners and their teachers will be honored at the annual Mary Spears Van Meter Dinner held in August.
+Winners and their teachers will be honored at the annual Mary Spears Van Meter Dinner on August 7 at 6 PM.
 Awards will be $300 for the student in 1st place and $300 for their teacher, $200 for student in 2nd place and $200 for their teacher, & $100 for 3rd and $100 for their teacher.

 Primary Source Research Presentation

 We can schedule a presenter for your class at school or at the museum to teach students about conducting historical research with primary sources using examples from our collection.
 We will also explain how they might use the museum’s resources to conduct their own research for social studies projects.
 This presentation is best suited for grades 6-12.
 We will support individual students involved in research projects, including National History Day.
 Call us at 859-987-7274 for more information.

 For more information about National History Day, click here.